DJRLincs/SC-EAC-Screenshot-SplashScreen/ReadMe.md

-# Makes the bat Automatic OPTIONAL:
+# Makes the Bat Automatic OPTIONAL:

 - now their is two Bat files still left over depending on youre prefrence